top of page

 REV & B: Elizabeth!

-EP: Byron - (curtseys) - Rev Becher - my you both look somewhat jittery this morning!
-What are those little books in plain wrappers doing in your basket Reverend?
+EP: Byron (curtseys) - Rev Becher - my you both look somewhat jittery this morning (peers) - what are those little books in plain wrappers doing in your basket Reverend?

 B: My poetic bantling Elizabeth - the improper scribblings of my extreme youth